thebabush/WriteUpz/2017_DSU_UNK_Reverse_Engineering/README.md

 in a ROP fashion.
 I once again implemented a dumb emulator to unfold the ROP.
 You can find it in [arm_3.py](arm_3.py).

+## Shellcode

+The flag is hidden in the final part of the outer function.
+It runs two loops that reassemble the flag from the string at the end of the binary.
+The logic is reimplemented in [shellcode.py](shellcode.py).
+The `shellcode` file is copied as-is from the challenge.
+If you want me to remove it please contact me.

 ## x86